JINHXu/BERT-Invariant-Risk-Minimization/README.md

 ## BERT implemented with Invariant Risk Minimization

-(code is trimmed down from https://github.com/technion-cs-nlp/irm-for-nli)
+(code is trimmed down from https://github.com/technion-cs-nlp/irm-for-nli for a different experiment)

 `dataet_utils.py` allows injecting artificial bias symbolized by special tokens.
 The default setting will not inject any synthetic noise.